 You can select from hourly reports only, daily reports only, hourly and daily reports, daily and weekly reports, and daily and monthly reports.

 Source Channels

-You can select from measurement channels and computation channels.
+You can select from measurement channels, computation channels, and external input channels.
 The report data are not created for channels that are set to Skip or Off.